AzPepoze/NewTube/contribute/issue.md

 1.   **Go to the Issues Page:**

-     -    Click here to go to the [NewTube Issues](https://github.com/AzPepoze/NewTube/issues) page on GitHub.
+     -    Click here to go to the <a href="https://github.com/AzPepoze/NewTube/issues" target="_blank">NewTube Issues</a> page on GitHub.

 2.   **Create a New Issue:**